braket.aws.aws_device module

 - Parameters:

-arns (Optional[List[str]]) – device ARN list, default is
+arns (Optional[list[str]]) – device ARN filter, default is

 None

-names (Optional[List[str]]) – device name list, default is
+names (Optional[list[str]]) – device name filter, default is

 None

-types (Optional[List[AwsDeviceType]]) – device type list, default is
+types (Optional[list[AwsDeviceType]]) – device type filter, default is

 None

-QPUs will be searched for all regions and simulators will only be searched for the region of the current session.statuses (Optional[List[str]]) – device status list, default is
+QPUs will be searched for all regions and simulators will only be searched for the region of the current session.statuses (Optional[list[str]]) – device status filter, default is

 None